 - Knives: special ergonomic knives make cutting and slicing easier.
 Serrated blades require less pressure than straight-edged knives.
 Keep knives sharp and ready to use - Breadboards: many designs of chopping boards are available.

-These have guards to stop bread from sliding, and spikes to put vegetables on for one-handed slicing, folding ends for sliding items into pans.
-An extra thick board can help if your kitchen benches are low
+Some have guards to stop bread from sliding, or spikes to put vegetables on for one-handed slicing or folding ends for sliding items into pans.
+An extra thick board can help raise items to a more comfortable work height if your kitchen benches are low.
+Purchase plastic chopping boards as they are lighter than wooden boards - Pot and pan holders: these devices can be attached to your stove to allow one-handed stirring - Non-slip mats: use these to hold your plates and cutlery in place - Jar openers: many different types of jar, bottle and tube openers are now available.
+Before you purchase make sure they work for you - Electric plug puller: this device fits around an electrical plug and makes it easier to remove it from the power point

-- Pot and pan holders: these devices can be attached to your stove to allow one-handed stirring - Non-slip mats: use these to hold your plates and cutlery in place - Jar openers: many different types of jar, bottle and tube openers are now available - Electric plug puller: this device fits around an electrical plug and makes it easier to remove it from the power point - Adapted cutlery and crockery: these are specially designed for easy gripping - Buy saucepans and pots with two handles for easier lifting - Look for lightweight crockery and kitchen items - Opt for utensils with a large, comfortable grip - Disposable pans, non-stick sprays and aluminium foil and baking paper make cleaning up a breeze - Check out electrical items that may be easier to use such as hand-held mixers, electric knives, juicers, blenders, and food processors.
-Make sure you can easily dismantle for cleaning and press the switches
+- Adapted cutlery and crockery: these are specially designed for easy gripping - Buy saucepans and pots with two handles for easier lifting - Look for lightweight crockery and kitchen items - Opt for utensils with a large, comfortable grip - Disposable pans, non-stick sprays and aluminium foil and baking paper make cleaning up a breeze - Check out electrical items that may be easier to use such as hand-held mixers, electric knives, juicers, blenders, and food processors.
+Before purchase make sure you can easily dismantle for cleaning and press the switches - Hold stirring spoons like a dagger to prevent joint stress - Use plastic bags instead of plastic film wrap - Choose a kettle with the handle across the top, and don't overfill

-- Hold stirring spoons like a dagger to prevent joint stress - Use plastic bags instead of plastic film wrap - Choose a kettle with the handle across the top, and don't overfill - Choose plastic measuring jugs, spoons and other items.
+- Choose plastic measuring jugs, spoons and other items.
 Plastic microwave cookware is available for a wide variety of foods.
-Look for styles with handles, large clips and steam vents - Look for a grater that has a non-slip base and a handle on the top - A sponge is easier to squeeze out than a cloth - Wipe down benches with your hand flat, not scrunched - Use a dish drainer instead of drying with a tea towel.
+Look for styles with handles, large clips and steam vents - Look for a grater that has a nonslip base and a handle on the top - A sponge is easier to squeeze out than a cloth - Wipe down benches with your hand flat, not scrunched - Use a dish drainer instead of drying with a tea towel.